Skip to content

 Cons

-• Limited call recording storage on base plan
+• Limited call recording storage on the base plan

-RingCentral is priced similarly to Vonage, just with additional bells and whistles.
-In addition to renting desk phones for your business, you also get twice the video participant capacity and ‘white-glove onboarding’ on the basic plan.
+RingCentral is priced similarly to Vonage, just with more bells and whistles.
+In addition to renting desk phones for your business, you get video meetings and ‘white-glove onboarding’ on the basic plan.

-Unfortunately, RingCentral is an extremely limited platform with guardrails around most of its foundational features.
+Unfortunately, RingCentral has limitations with guardrails around its foundational features.
 The base plan ($20 per user per month) only comes with:

-You also have to pay for expensive upgrades to access features like call recording and voicemail transcriptions — just like Vonage.
+You also have to pay for expensive upgrades to access advanced features like automatic call recording and push-to-talk — just like Vonage.

 Want fewer limits from your business VoIP?
-It would be best to look for a different alternative.
+It would be best to look for an alternative.

 Key features of RingCentral